SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Where_to_Start.md

 Check if new files are present in the folder ***C:\Skyline DataMiner\logging\CrashDump***.
 Files are created in this folder when an unexpected disappearance of a DataMiner process occurs.

 Note the names of the processes if there are any.
-If a crash dump is saved correctly, you’ll have details on the exception that occurred in the ***ERRORLOG.TXT*** file inside the package.
+If a crash dump is saved correctly, you will have details on the exception that occurred in the ***ERRORLOG.TXT*** file inside the package.

 Example: